-Policy Concerning Co-Curricular Participation during Suspension of-residence" role during the entire period of the suspension.
+Policy Concerning Co-Curricular Participation during Suspension

+The suspension of a student for academic or disciplinary purposes requires that he/she assume an "out-of-residence" role during the entire period of the suspension.
 For purposes of participation, "out-of-residence" is interpreted to mean that during the suspension period a student cannot (1) actively participate in, (2) represent, supervise, be employed in or be otherwise directly involved, other than as a spectator, with any Adrian College program or activity.
 Suspension is viewed as a period of separation from the campus.
 Visitation to the campus should be at the invitation of an official of the College only.